 All St Margaret’s parents and students are encouraged to visit the Student Pathways & Futures POD page which will keep them up to date with the latest career news and opportunities.

-The Learning Enhancement Program at St Margaret’s reflects the School’s commitment to ensuring that each student is given the opportunities necessary to succeed.
+The Learning Enhancement Program at St Margaret’s reflects the school’s commitment to ensuring that each student is given the opportunities necessary to succeed and thrive.
 It incorporates the provision of support to students with learning difficulties/disabilities and mental health/wellbeing needs and extends to the provision of opportunities to challenge gifted and talented students.
 It also includes students requiring assistance with fluency in English.
 In this instance, students may join our English as Additional Language (EAL) Program to receive support with English to support learning and have access to specialist teachers across the curriculum.

 The Student Pathways & Futures Faculty’s aim is to enable all students to achieve their potential and experience personal success.
 The team work closely with parents, classroom and specialist teachers and, where appropriate external consultants aimed at maximising individual learning potential.

 Students who require support in literacy, numeracy or with English as an additional language are able to engage in classes specifically designed for these purposes.
 Entry into these classes is based on needs assessments from academic staff.

 Students with specific, identified needs are provided with individualised learning plans to participate and engage in learning to their fullest capacity.